 A collection of over 60,000 artifacts that document the pharmacy profession from the 19th and 20th centuries.

 JIM CLICK HALL OF CHAMPIONS

 Live the heritage and rich traditions of Arizona Athletics.
-Rotating exhibits feature historic moments in UA sports history and the legendary Wildcat student-athletes and coaches who have contributed to Arizona’s tradition of excellence.
+Rotating exhibits feature historic moments in UArizona sports history and the legendary Wildcat student-athletes and coaches who have contributed to Arizona’s tradition of excellence.